-Lionel Messi steals the show on his 700th Barcelona appearance
+Lionel Messi steals the show in his 700th Barcelona appearance

 [He] "is the best footballer I've ever seen -- period," Hummels told UEFA.com after his teammates were left mesmerized by the Argentine.

 His numbers are truly staggering.
-Even when they are broken down they seem hard to process.
+Even when they are broken down, they seem hard to process.
 He's scored one goal in a game on 218 occasions, two goals in a game on 125 occasions, three goals in a game on 40 occasions, four goals in a game on five occasions.
 And five goals in a game on one occasion.

 Not bad for a man who is only 32 years of age.